-The French chef wants his restaurant to be removed from Michelin's guide
+The French chef asked for his restaurant to be removed from Michelin's guide

-The upset comes after La Maison des Bois was downgraded from a three star restaurant to a two star in the 2019 Michelin guide to France.
-In a letter first seen by French publication Le Point, the chef explains why he disapproves of Michelin’s rating system.
-The chef speaks of the “profound incompetence” of the inspectors, who he believes “know absolutely nothing about cooking” and “couldn’t cook a decent dish” if they tried.
+Veyrat's original upset with Michelin, now dubbed 'Cheddargate', began after his restaurant La Maison des Bois was downgraded from a three star restaurant to a two star in the 2019 Michelin guide to France.
+In July of that year, Veyrat published a letter in French publication Le Point, in which he requested to hand his two Michelin stars back and explained why he disapproves of Michelin’s rating system.
+The chef spoke of the “profound incompetence” of the inspectors, who he believes “know absolutely nothing about cooking” and “couldn’t cook a decent dish” if they tried.
 It’s worth noting that Michelin inspectors are not chefs, and that historically, experience as a chef is not a pre-requisite of restaurant criticism.

-He also claims that Michelin inspectors did not visit the restaurant multiple times, as they claim to do for all of the restaurants featured in their annual publications.
-As evidence of his claims, Veyrat points to the guide claiming that the restaurant uses cheddar in one of its soufflés, which Veyrat says is not the case (however, there is no mention of cheddar cheese in Michelin’s online listing for the restaurant.)
+He also accused Michelin inspectors of not visiting the restaurant multiple times, as they claim to do for all of the restaurants featured in their annual publications.
+As evidence of his claims, Veyrat points to the guide claiming that the restaurant uses cheddar in one of its soufflés, which Veyrat says is not the case (there is no mention of cheddar cheese in Michelin’s online listing for the restaurant.)

 One of the dishes served at La Maison des Bois

-Michelin has declined Veyrat’s request to be removed from the guide.
+Michelin declined Veyrat’s request to be removed from its guide.
 Speaking in French magazine Le Monde, Michelin’s international director Gwendal Poullennec said: “We are sorry to hear of the pain he is going through, but we will continue to recommend his restaurant.”